eric/metriks/README.md

 # Reporter Overview

+How to get metrics out of the process.

 ## Proc Title Reporter

 Provides a simple way to get up-to-date statistics from a process by updating the proctitle every 5 seconds (default).

 ```ruby
   reporter = Metriks::Reporter::ProcTitle.new :interval => 5

   reporter.add 'reqs', 'sec' do